gemacjr/jump.ios/JREngage/README.phonegap.txt

 sms                 Dictionary  An object containing the message body of an sms, if
                                 the user wishes to share via sms.

+An action link object should contain the following keys and values:
+Key                 Type        Value
+href                String      The link URL text                String      The string text of the URL

+An image media object should contain the following keys and values:
+Key                 Type        Value
+src                 String      The photo's URL href                String      The URL where a user should be taken if he or she clicks the photo

+A flash media object should contain the following keys and values:
+Key                 Type        Value
+swfsrc              String      The URL of the Flash object to be rendered imgsrc              String      The URL of an photo that should be displayed in place of
+                                the flash object
+width               Integer     Used to override the default width
+height              Integer     Used to override the default height
+expanded_width      Integer     Width the video will resize to once the user clicks it
+expanded_height     Integer     Height the video will resize to once the user clicks it

+An mp3 media object should contain the following keys and values:
+Key                 Type        Value
+src                 String      The URL of the MP3 file to be rendered title               String      The title of the song artist              String      The artist album               String      The album

+An email object should contain the following keys and values:
+Key                 Type        Value
+subject             String      The desired email subject messageBody         String      The desired message body isHtml              String      Specify YES if the body parameter contains HTML content or specify
+                                NO if it contains plain text
+urls                String      An array of URLs that will be shortened to the http://rpx.me domain
+                                so that click-through rates can be tracked

+An sms object should contain the following keys and values:
+Key                 Type        Value
+message             String      The desired message urls                String      An array of URLs that will be shortened to the http://rpx.me domain
+                                so that click-through rates can be tracked

 Action Links Example:
   ...